 Watch Chairman Matt Schlapp’s biography video here:

+WASHINGTON DC – The American Conservative Union Foundation (ACU) released its 2016 ratings of the Alabama Legislature.
+In our third year of rating the state,

-WASHINGTON DC – The American Conservative Union Foundation (ACU) released its 2016 ratings of the Maine State Legislature.
+WASHINGTON DC – The American Conservative Union Foundation (ACU) released its 2016 ratings of the Oklahoma State Legislature.
 In our third year of rating the

-WASHINGTON DC – The American Conservative Union Foundation (ACU) released its 2016 ratings of the Utah State Legislature.
-In our second year of rating the